nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Editing a log

 1. Editing a friend's log while all friends are being shown
-    1. Prerequisites: Atleast one friend with a log is present.
+    1. Prerequisites: Atleast two friends each with a log is present.

     2. Test case: `editlog n/Alex Yeoh id/1 ttl/New Log Title` <br>
        Expected: `Alex Yeoh`'s first log's title is changed to `New Log description`

-    3. Test case: `editfriend 2 id/1 d/The new description` <br>
+    3. Test case: `editlog 2 id/1 d/The new description` <br>
        Expected: First log's description of friend at index `2` in the friend list is edited to have a description `New Log description`

 ### Event management

 #### Adding an event

-1. Adding an event while all events are being shown
+1. Adding an event while all upcoming events are being shown
     1. Test case: `addevent n/Old Event dt/14-04-2020 1600` <br>
        Expected: No change in the GUI as the event is past event, although if `listevent -a` is run this event should be visable.
     2. Test case: `addevent n/Future Event dt/14-04-2023 1300` <br>